k8s-docs/prometheus-docs/content/docs/guides/multi-target-exporter.md

 probe_tls_version_info{version="TLS 1.3"} 1
 ```

 You can see that the probe was successful and get many useful metrics, like latency by phase, status code, ssl status or certificate expiry in [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 The blackbox exporter also offers a tiny web interface at [localhost:9115](http://localhost:9115) for you to check out the last few probes, the loaded config and debug information.
 It even offers a direct link to probe `prometheus.io`.
 Handy if you are wondering why something does not work.

-## Querying multi-target exporters with Prometheus
+## Prometheus 查询多目标出口

 So far, so good.
 Congratulate yourself.
 The blackbox exporter works and you can manually tell it to query a remote target.
 You are almost there.
 Now you need to tell Prometheus to do the queries for us.

 Below you find a minimal prometheus config.
 It is telling Prometheus to scrape the exporter itself as we did [before](#query-exporter) using `curl 'localhost:9115/metrics'`: